QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 :doc:`Previously <linear_models>` we learned about linear stochastic processes (linear state space models).

-Now we generalize these linear models slightly by allowing the multiplicative component to be stochastic.
+Now we generalize these linear models slightly by allowing the multiplicative coefficient to be stochastic.

 Such processes are known as Kesten processes after German--American mathematician Harry Kesten (1931--2019)